jeremyhsimons/percentage-difference-checker/README.md

 4. Restart Visual Studio Code.
-When you re-open it, select the terminal option from the top toolbar.
-Click on new terminal.
-When it loads, type the following command into the terminal and hit 'enter': python --verson
+When you re-open it, select 'Terminal' option from the top toolbar.
+Click on the 'new terminal' option.
+When it loads, type the following command into the terminal and hit 'enter': python --verson.
 This should return the version of python you just installed on your PC.
 This is an optional test to make sure python is installed on your PC.
 For any further issues, please follow this [guide](https://www.youtube.com/watch?v=9o4gDQvVkLU) for setting up Python and VSCode on windows.